doitintl/vpc-flowlogs-recorder/README.md

 <h2>The Solution</h2>

 The solution ensures that VPC Flow Logs are recorded when a NAT Gatway's traffic surpasses a certain threshold.
 For instance, if the regular traffic pattern for a NAT Gateway is 10MB per minute, you could set an alarm to trigger when traffic exceeds 100MB per minute for a specific duration.
 This solution won't be practical for short-lived traffic spikes because VPC Flow Logs will only be created after such a spike is detected.
 Though the spike doesn't need to be very long to be captured, it must be longer than 3 minutes to ensure it starts recording the traffic.
+The VPC Flow Logs will stop recording in one of two cases - whichever happens first:
+1. The Alram returns to OK
+2. The Timeout set to wait for the Alarm expires

+The Step Function's state, "WaitForAlaramOrTimeout," is waiting (as the name suggests) for either the Alarm to return to OK or for the Timeout to expire.
+When the Alarm returns to OK, it is caught by an EventBridge Rule that triggers a Lambda function that checks whether the Step Function's Wait Token still exists in its DynamoDB table.
+If it does, it sends a send_task_success to the waiting Step Function.
+The waiting state will then be resumed and transitioned to the next state responsible for deleting the Token from the DynamoDB table.

+If the Timeout expires first, the Step Function will transition to the same next state that deletes the Token from DynamoDB.
+When the Alarm returns to OK, the Lambda function will not find the Token and end without notifying the Step Function.

+If the Timeout expires and before it has a chance to remove the Token, the Alarm returns to OK so that the Lambda does find the Token; calling the Step Function with send_task_success will have no effect as the state has already stopped waiting and is transitioning to the next state.

 This solution uses the following VPC Flow Log row format:
 ```${action} ${flow-direction} ${traffic-path} ${srcaddr} ${srcport} ${dstaddr} ${dstport} ${protocol} ${bytes} ${type} ${pkt-srcaddr} ${pkt-src-aws-service} ${pkt-dstaddr} ${pkt-dst-aws-service}```